hcjamm/pydaw/src/pydaw_ova/README.txt

 	...and download the 32-bit .deb package of PyDAW and install(ie: not the one that says AMD64, and not the one that says source-code).
 It will only be a few megabytes.

+How do I use the other software in the VM?

+	Click the top icon on the bar on the left (has the Ubuntu "circle of friends" logo on it) and either type in a search query for what you want, or else click on the applications button (bottom of the launcher window).

+Can I upgrade and install software in the VM?

+	Yes, you can.
+I don't advocate running updates, generally there is little need to do so, and there's always the possibility that it will break something.
+If you would like to install additional software, I recommend doing it through "Ubuntu Software Center" (shopping bag icon on the launcher).